DS-100/textbook/notebooks/ch12/linear_projection.md

 # Least Squares - A geometric perspective

-Recall that we found the optimal coefficients for linear models by optimizing their cost functions with gradient descent.
+Recall that we found the optimal coefficients for linear models by optimizing their loss functions with gradient descent.
 We also mentioned that least squares linear regression can be solved analytically.
 While gradient descent is practical, this geometric perspective will provide a deeper understanding of linear regression.

 A review of vectors and vector spaces is included at the bottom.
-Please review any vector concepts you are unfamiliar with, especially the $\vec{1}$ vector, vector arithmetic, span of a collection of vectors, and projections.
+We will assume familiarity with vector arithmetic, the 1-vector, span of a collection of vectors, and projections.

 ## Case Study